 The Microsoft Office suite is NOT suitable, because it is very hard to prevent it inserting formatting markup (‘rich text’).
 The lecturer finds the editor packaged with Microsoft Visual Studio very painful to use, but you may find it acceptable.

+lEarning another programminglanguage would also do.
 “Programmer” does not mean in Visual Basic, Excel or even most uses of Matlab; it means in Python, Fortran, C, Pascal etc. It surprises most people, but learning simpler languages first often saves time overall.

 There is a fair amount more that you will need, but not until you reach chapter 12.

 Some courses are like that, and they teach you enough to get yourself into trouble, but not enough to avoid the trouble or get yourself out of it.
 When you write real programs, you end up wasting more time than learning the language properly, often because you have to ‘unlearn’ much of what you learnt.